 Together, Del and Grace begin to find a rhythm.
 She begins to learn more about Del's past and the reasons why he enjoys his solitude, and starts to be more understanding and considerate in her behavior.

 Del, for his part, starts to see himself as less of an outsider.
 Before the apocalypse, he was of this world but not a part of it.
 That remained after Armageddon and, in fact, reinforced his state of being.
-He could keep himself separated from the horror around him, stay above it.
+He could keep himself separated from the horror around him and stay above it.
 Grace's constant presence forces him to start engaging as a participant in his life rather than just a perpetual observer.

 All in all, it is not a bad film.
 It's beautifully shot, and the nuances of character development are some of the best in modern cinema.